Svetlitski/fcp/README.md

 cargo install fcp
 ```

+### Arch Linux

+`fcp` can be installed on Arch Linux via the AUR at: [https://aur.archlinux.org/packages/fcp-git/](https://aur.archlinux.org/packages/fcp-git/)

 ## Usage

 Usage information can be found by running `fcp --help`, and has been reproduced below: